SupriyaAdep/app-builder-docs/docs/sdks/guides/embed_web_sdk_vanillajs.md

 #### STEP 3

-Pass the returned FPE Object to the `installFPE` method available under the same `AgoraAppBuilder` global object to apply the config to your embedded App Builder project.
+Pass the returned FPE Object to the `customize` method available under the same `AgoraAppBuilder` global object to apply the config to your embedded App Builder project.

 <!-- RHS -->